![]() |

 informal reception always on after the show - eats and drinks

-more info: call 510 289 5188
+more info: call 510 289 5188 or email ma@maryarmentroutdancetheater.com

 get your tickets here

-find directions to all the spaces here
+find directions to the Milkbar here

-read Heather Desaulniers' fantastic review here
+read Heather Desaulniers' fantastic review from last year here

 read Jim Tobin's "Choreographer of the Month" preview here